Homewise

 Homewise (US) is a non-profit organization headquartered in Santa Fe, New Mexico that aims to help moderate income residents purchase homes.
-Homewise (UK) is a real estate service aimed at over-60's and does not share a connection with its US counterpart.

 History

-US Homewise

 The group was founded in 1986 under the name Neighborhood Housing Services of Santa Fe.
 The organization originally focused on home improvement and rehabilitation, but after Michael Loftin became the executive director in 1992, they branched out to cover all aspects of home ownership.